-When the TPM receives \TPM\Hash\Start, it will unconditionally start an event sequence.
+When the TPM receives \TPM\Hash\Start, it will unconditionally create an Event Sequence context.
 If an object slot is available, the TPM will use the available slot.
 If an object slot is not available, the TPM will flush an arbitrary object context and use that slot.
-At the end of the event sequence (\TPM\Hash\End), the slot used for the event sequence will be vacant.
-The TRM should be aware that the \TPM\Hash\Start sequence may cause loss of a loaded object.
+At the end of the event sequence (\TPM\Hash\End), the slot used for the Event Sequence will be vacant.
+The TRM should be aware that the TPM Hash Start sequence may cause loss of a loaded object.